-Now, this list is not just any declutter list of items you can throw away.
-These items are also items that can be recycled, donatable, or repurpose.
+Now, this list is not just any decluttering list of items you can throw away.
+These items are also items that can be recycled, donatable, or repurposed.

 21 Things you can get Rid of Right Now

 These are papers /magazines in your home office or your bathroom/ powder room areas.
 It could even be in your grilling storage bins that you may use for kindling.

 Match up all your lids with each bowl you have.
 Then recycle the ones that don't fit and the shabby ones.
 If they are clear plastic, recycling them is OK.
 Colored containers will need to be trashed or donated to a charity if they are in good condition.